 Ingredients

-1 package extra firm tofu (organic tofu preferred)
+1 package extra firm or super firm tofu

 3/4 teaspoon chipotle powder (for extra spice, use 1 teaspoon)